Energy efficiency of housing

 Main fuel used in central heating

-The majority of houses in all North East LEP local authorities used gas as the main fuel for their central heating in 2022.
-Community heating schemes were more commonly used in Newcastle and Sunderland, while Northumberland was the only local authority with over 5% of houses using oil and other fuels.
+The majority of houses in all North East CA local authorities used gas as the main fuel for their central heating in 2025.
+Community heating schemes were more commonly used in Newcastle, Gateshead and Sunderland, while Northumberland was the only local authority with over 5% of houses using oil and other fuels.
+Flats and maisonettes were less likely to use gas as the main source of their heating.

 Energy efficency rating